(2+1)-dimensional topological gravity

-In two spatial and one time dimensions, general relativity turns out to have no propagating gravitational degrees of freedom.
-In fact, it can be shown that in a vacuum, spacetime will always be locally flat (or de Sitter or anti-de Sitter depending upon the cosmological constant).
+In two spatial and one time dimensions, general relativity has no propagating gravitational degrees of freedom.
+In fact, in a vacuum, spacetime will always be locally flat (or de Sitter or anti-de Sitter depending upon the cosmological constant).
 This makes (2+1)-dimensional topological gravity (2+1D topological gravity) a topological theory with no gravitational local degrees of freedom.

 Physicists became interested in the relation between Chern–Simons theory and gravity during the 1980s.

 During this period, Edward Witten argued that 2+1D topological gravity is equivalent to a Chern–Simons theory with the gauge group $SO(2,2)$ for a negative cosmological constant, and $SO(3,1)$ for a positive one.
 This theory can be exactly solved, making it a toy model for quantum gravity.
 The Killing form involves the Hodge dual.

 Witten later changed his mind, and argued that nonperturbatively 2+1D topological gravity differs from Chern–Simons because the functional measure is only over nonsingular vielbeins.
 He suggested the CFT dual is a monster conformal field theory, and computed the entropy of BTZ black holes.